-This post includes step-by-step tips and screen shots demonstrating how to invite friends to like your page (via Facebook or email).
+This post includes step-by-step tips and screen shots demonstrating how to invite friends to like your Facebook business page (via Facebook or email).

-Author’s Note: After writing this post to cover the basics, I created a follow-up post with more detail.
-If this post does not answer your question, check out “Facebook Business Pages: Having Trouble Inviting Friends to Like Your Page”.
+Author’s Note: After writing this post to cover the basics, I created follow-up posts with more detail.
+If this post does not answer your question, also check out “Facebook Business Pages: Having Trouble Inviting Friends to Like Your Page“ and “How to Invite Friends to Like a Page on Facebook: 2014 Update”

 This morning as I attended my weekly BNI Networking Excellence chapter meeting, we discussed ways to support each others’ businesses online.
-Craig Collier (owner of Fitness Together and amazing muscle master) mentioned his FB business page.
+One of our chapter members asked the chapter to go like his Facebook Business page.
 This sparked discussion about the easiest ways to share our page links with each other.

 We have a great private Facebook Group which allows us to interact and share information with the group.
 We could post page links there, but there is an even easier way to notify friends and family that you have a Facebook business page and get support/likes for your page.
 If you just post a link on your personal page, or add to a group, people who have email notifications turned off may miss it all together.